iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Hemi-Continuity.md

 We take references from [Hemicontinuity - Wikipedia](https://en.wikipedia.org/wiki/Hemicontinuity#Sequential_characterization).
 Hemi-continuity considers set-valued mappings mapping between topological spaces $A, B$.
-Let's assume that $F: A \rightarrow 2^B$ is such mutivalued mapping.
+Let's assume that $F: A \rightarrow 2^B$ is such muti-valued mapping.
 Under this setting, we are ready to define the concept of continuity on this mapping.